 You make it easier and safer to navigate a winter wonderland.

 On Baffin Island, the Itijjagiaq Trail follows a traditional pathway from Iqaluit to Kimmirut and is the most remote section of The Great Trail.
 While this historic trail has been in existence for generations, its remoteness has made it difficult for those wishing to explore this isolated region.
 Thanks to our donors, TCT was able to help incease the safety of Trail users by posting navigation signage on warming huts along the route.
 These enhancements come in handy for outdoor adventurers like Whitehorse-based writer Karen McColl, who skied a 70-kilometre leg of the Trail in Nunavut in May of 2012.

 You can honour a loved one in a lasting way.

-Canadians have the unique opportunity to have their contributions recognized on a celebratory pavilion in Ottawa.
+Canadians have the unique opportunity to have their contributions recognized in a celebratory pavilion in Ottawa.
 Until December 31, 2017, a donation of $1,000 or more will ensure that your name – or the name of a loved one – will be listed on the pavilion panel corresponding to your gift level.
-It’s a meaningful way to honour a loved one, while ensuring the future of Canada’s trail.
+It’s a meaningful way to honour a loved one, while ensuring the future of Canada’s national Trail.
 Become a steward of the trail!

 It’s easy to make a donation to the Trans Canada Trail!
-You can make a one-time gift or sign up to donate monthly on our website, donating stocks, bonds, mutual funds or other securities can be a tax effective way for you to support TCT’s mission and work.
+You can make a one-time gift or sign up on our website to give monthly, or to donate stocks, bonds, mutual funds or other securities, which can be a tax effective way for you to support TCT’s mission and work.
 By remembering Trans Canada Trail in your estate plans, you’ll help ensure that future generations can also enjoy all the Trail has to offer.